 The knowledge test developed through a systematic and rigorous process has proven to be a standardized, valid, and reliable tool specifically designed for assessing the knowledge level of farmers in the context of fodder production and utilization in the Jammu District.
 The test underwent careful item selection, expert validation, and statistical reliability checks.
 Given its strong psychometric properties, the tool can serve multiple practical purposes.
 It is well-suited for use in baseline surveys to assess existing knowledge levels, in impact evaluations to measure the effectiveness of interventions, and in training needs assessments to identify specific knowledge gaps among the farmers.
 Researchers, extension workers, and policymakers can utilize this test to make informed decisions and design more targeted and effective extension programs aimed at improving fodder production practices in the region.
 Thus, the test not only contributes to research methodology but also supports the broader goal of improving livestock-based livelihoods through knowledge-based interventions.
 The present study successfully formulated and standardized a cognitive-oriented knowledge test designed to assess the knowledge of farmers and other stakeholders on fodder production and its utilization in Jammu District.
 Developed through a meticulous multistage process—including the generation of 155 initial items, expert-based relevancy testing that shortlisted 94 items, and rigorous item analysis based on difficulty and discrimination indices—the final instrument comprises 49 high-quality items meeting established psychometric criteria.
 The selected items demonstrated desirable difficulty levels (30–80%) and acceptable discrimination power (0.30–0.55), ensuring that the test appropriately differentiates between respondents with varying knowledge levels.
 The reliability statistics further validate the strength of the instrument.
 The split-half reliability coefficient of 0.85, augmented to 0.91 using the Spearman–Brown Prophecy Formula, reflects excellent internal consistency.
 Cronbach’s alpha (α = 0.823, p < 0.05) provides additional confirmation of the stability and coherence of the test items.
 These values surpass conventional reliability thresholds (≥0.70), demonstrating that the developed test is both trustworthy and methodologically robust.

-Given its validated structure and strong psychometric properties, this knowledge test holds substantial practical value.
+Given its validated structure and strong psychometric properties, this knowledge test has substantial practical value.
 It can be effectively employed in baseline assessments to gauge existing levels of cognitive understanding related to fodder production practices, in monitoring and evaluation studies to measure the impact of interventions, and in training needs assessments to identify specific knowledge gaps among farmers and other stakeholder groups.
-Its cognitive orientation makes it particularly suitable for multi-level users—including farmers, extension personnel, students, and development planners—facilitating evidence-based decision-making and enabling tailored capacity-building initiatives aligned with regional fodder priorities.
-Furthermore, by systematically capturing critical knowledge domains such as crop selection, cultivation practices, advanced production technologies, preservation methods, feeding strategies, and market linkages, the test supports a comprehensive understanding of fodder-related competencies.
-In a region like Jammu, where chronic fodder shortages and limited land availability constrain livestock productivity, such a diagnostic tool is essential for guiding focused interventions and promoting the adoption of improved, scientifically grounded practices.
-Overall, this standardized knowledge test not only contributes a rigorously developed methodological tool to extension research but also offers a practical mechanism to strengthen fodder production systems, enhance utilization efficiency, and ultimately improve livestock-based livelihoods in Jammu District and similar agro-ecological regions.
+Its cognitive orientation makes it particularly suitable for multilevel users, including farmers, extension personnel, students, and development planners, facilitating evidence-based decision-making and enabling tailored capacity-building initiatives aligned with regional fodder priorities.
+Furthermore, by systematically capturing critical knowledge domains such as crop selection, cultivation practices, advanced production technologies, preservation methods, feeding strategies, and market linkages, the test supports a comprehensive understanding of fodder-related competencies of the participants.
+In a region like Jammu, where chronic fodder shortages and limited land availability constrain livestock productivity, such a diagnostic tool is essential for guiding focused interventions and promoting the adoption of improved and scientifically grounded practices.
+Overall, this standardized knowledge test not only contributes a rigorously developed methodological tool to extension research but also offers a practical mechanism to strengthen fodder production systems, enhance utilization efficiency, and ultimately improve livestock-based livelihoods in the Jammu District and similar agro-ecological regions.

 REFERENCES